curl/everything-curl/libcurl-http/responses.md

 it is important to realize that this will not cause libcurl to return an error.

-When libcurl is asked to perform a HTTP transfer it will return an error if that HTTP transfer fails.
-However, getting a HTTP 404 or the like back is not a problem for libcurl.
-It is not a HTTP transfer error.
+When libcurl is asked to perform an HTTP transfer it will return an error if that HTTP transfer fails.
+However, getting an HTTP 404 or the like back is not a problem for libcurl.
+It is not an HTTP transfer error.
 A user might be writing a client for testing a server's HTTP responses.

 If you insist on curl treating HTTP response codes from 400 and up as errors,